Mingda-Ye/AAE6102-Assignment1/README.md

 | PRN18| -2.5331974029541e-07  | 3.12182125430595      | 3.53902578353882e-08  | 0.954642600078998     | 280.15625 | 1.39301587576552     | -8.61071581373341e-09 | 56       | -1.61792453590826e-10 | [2,0,3] | 1032       | 0        | 0      | -5.58793544769287e-09 | 244  | 453600 | 0    | 3.18323145620525e-12  | 5.98649494349957e-05  | 56       | -113.875  | 4.72019661513546e-09  | 0.259840988631583     | -6.10947608947754e-06 | 0.0154198176460341    | 5.11482357978821e-06  | 5153.69931793213 | 453600 | 449352  |

 ## Task 4 -- Position and velocity estimation

+**Using the pseudorange measurements obtained from tracking, implement the Weighted Least Squares (WLS) algorithm to compute user’s position and velocity.
+Plot the user position and velocity, compare it to the provided ground truth values, and comment on the impact of multipath effects on the WLS solution.**

 1. **Open air results:**